MicrosoftDocs/windows-dev-docs/hub/dev-environment/mac-to-windows.md

 ---
-title: Help moving from Mac (Unix) to Windows
+title: Moving from Mac (Unix) to Windows
-description: A complete guide to help you transition from a Mac (Unix) to a Windows development environment which also includes shortcut key mapping.
+description: A guide to help you transition from a Mac (Unix) to a Windows development environment, including shortcut key mapping and a brief overview of concepts that differ between Mac and Windows.
 author: mattwojo
 ms.author: mattwoj
 manager: jken